A different way of serving turkey these holidays: turkey roulades stuffed with cheese and vegetables in a delicious sauce.

 Small and tender turkey roulades with an amazing sauce, cooked in a cast iron skillet, a light and easy to make holiday meal.

-So, in preparation for Thanksgiving or Christmas I decided to have a small series of turkey recipes here on the blog.
-We all love turkey in our family and that is why cooking (and eating) for this series has been particularly enjoyable for all of us.
+So, in preparation for Thanksgiving or Christmas, I decided to have a small series of turkey recipes on the blog.
+Our family loves turkey, and that is why cooking (and eating) for this series has been particularly enjoyable for all of us.

 How to cut the turkey cutlets?

-- To make this small turkey roulades I used some of the cutlets I cut from the turkey breast.
-I did my best to cut them rather thinly so that they are easily rolled and the rolls are not very thick.
+- To make these small turkey roulades, I used some of the cutlets I cut from the turkey breast.
+I did my best to cut them rather thinly so that they were easily rolled and not very thick.

-- The easiest solution though is to buy ready cut turkey cutlets, I always do that if I don't happen to have a whole turkey breast in the freezer or if I cannot be bothered with slicing the meat myself.
+- The easiest solution, though, is to buy ready-cut turkey cutlets.
+I always do that if I don't happen to have a whole turkey breast in the freezer or if I can't be bothered with slicing the meat myself.

 Pesto:

 - If you don't make the paste, feel free to use any other herb-garlic paste you have or pesto, whatever kind of pesto you like.
-The kind of pesto you use will slightly change the taste of the turkey roulades, but as pesto is always delicious, it won't really matter if you use regular basil pesto, wild garlic pesto, parsley pesto or even mint pistachio pesto.
+The kind of pesto you use will slightly change the taste of the turkey roulades, but as pesto is always delicious, it won't really matter if you use regular basil pesto, wild garlic pesto, parsley pesto, or basil mint pesto.

 Cheese:

 - I used Gouda slices, but Cheddar will be just as good.
-And for a change you could even take some freshly grated Parmesan instead of the sliced cheese, I tried that as well, it is delicious.
+For a change, you could even use freshly grated Parmesan instead of the sliced cheese.
+I tried that as well; it is delicious.

 - The sliced cheese will melt and start to ooze out of the rolls, I was a bit disappointed when seeing that the first time, but got happy again when I started eating and I just loved that melty cheese.
 Not to mention the kids, they particularly love the melting cheese.

-- Zucchini, carrots, parsnips and green onions, all julienned very finely.
+Vegetables: Zucchini, carrots, parsnips, and green onions, all julienned very finely.

 - Heat some oil in a pan and cook the veggies for about 4-5 minutes or until slightly softened.